-Episodic memory and response time to recognize visual stimuli semantic memory to form time-based concepts of those events.
+Episodic memory contains the 'what', 'where', and 'when' information that interacts and binds with information in semantic memory to form time-based concepts of those events.
 The organization of these defining declarative features into progressively more complex concepts optimizes capacity limitations imposed on short-term memory (STM).
 Recall of information from non-declarative, or implicit memory requires no conscious or intentional involvement and is referred to as perceptual memory.
 Thus, in contrast to content-based storage in the episodic, semantic, and declarative systems, implicit memory includes processes and procedures that reduce effort to learn, store, think about, and convert information in STM into long-term memory (LTM).
-An important concept is the efficiency with which information can be integrated across such processes (Weigard and Sripada, 2021).
+An important concept is the efficiency with which information can be integrated across such processes (Weigard & Sripada, 2021).